Mr. Speaker, I will be splitting my time with the member for .

-A Conservative creation, the Parliamentary Budget Office, holds the government to account on our behalf as parliamentarians.
+A Conservative creation, the Parliamentary Budget Officer, holds the government to account on our behalf as parliamentarians.
 It helps us hold the government to account when finance tables a budget.
-When we turn those long-term goals into a five-year carbon budget to ensure we have short-term practical climate action so too do we need an independent mechanism to hold the government to account on its carbon budget process.
-Whether that is housed in a PBO, or housed in the environmental commissioner or whether we adopt a different and independent framework, that promise of independent climate accountability is an important one.
+When we turn those long-term goals into a five-year carbon budget to ensure we have short-term practical climate action, so too do we need an independent mechanism to hold the government to account on its carbon budget process.
+Whether that is housed in a PBO or housed in the environmental commissioner or whether we adopt a different and independent framework, that promise of independent climate accountability is an important one.
 There is an opportunity to work across the aisle.

 When we look at the promise in our platform on a just transition act, now we can say that the Bloc Québécois came back and that party represents a good portion of Quebec.
 However, if I am more honest about regional differences, and I see Alberta and Saskatchewan, I know, as a member from Toronto, that the Conservative Party best represents Alberta and Saskatchewan in this place.
 If I think about co-operation and working across the aisle, as we develop that just transition act, we absolutely must be learning from, listening to and heeding the advice of our Conservative colleagues.

 The throne speech also talked about strengthening the middle class.
 Obviously, those of us in this place and those across the country have heard the and this government mention the middle class once or twice over the years.